Skip to main content

 • Gradual onset of scrotal pain, sometimes radiating to the groin region over 1 to 2 days

-• Urethral discharge or symptoms of UTI, such as frequency of urination, dysuria, cloudy urine, or...
+• Urethral discharge or symptoms of UTI, such as urinary frequency, dysuria, cloudy urine, or hema...

 TREATMENT